Customization

 - Interpolation: Type of interpolation to use.

-- Keep aspect ratio: If checked, the layer is scaled such that the ratio between the width and height is preserved.
+- Keep aspect ratio: If checked, the image/layer is scaled such that the ratio between the width and height is preserved.
 You can choose the dimension to be fixed via the Dimension to keep option.

 - Dimension to keep: The dimension - width or height - to be considered fixed when scaling with the Keep aspect ratio option checked.

-Use layer size (Export Layers only)
+Resize to layer size (Batch Convert and Export Layers only)

 Adding Custom Procedures